aps08/aps08/README.md

 Here are a few things about me:

 - 🔭 All the project which i make are for leaning purpose.
-And i upload demos of that project on my youtube channel.
+And I upload demos of those project on my youtube channel.
 - 🌱 I’m currently learning Microservices.
 - 👯 I’m looking to collaborate for publishing a npm package. ( In my bucket list )
 - 💬 Ask me about Java, Web development or Security.